-The IKEA TARVA range is prime example of the no-nonsense furniture style from IKEA.
+The IKEA TARVA range is a prime example of the no-nonsense furniture style from IKEA.
 Solid pine, hefty looking with clean, minimal style.
 In short, they are perfect for IKEA hacking.

-Her inspiration piece is a classy unit from West Elm, called Gemini.
-The distinctive feature of the Gemini unit are the routed circular overlays.
+Her inspiration piece is a classy unit from West Elm called Gemini.
+The distinctive feature of the Gemini unit is the routed circular overlays.
 They function as a design detail as well as drawer pulls.
 Here’s how you can hack a dupe.

 Did I mention the TARVA looked hefty?
-Not anymore with this trimmed, angled legs.
+Not anymore with these trimmed, angled legs.
 Stain it to highlight its new sexiness.
-See how the trimmed TARVA legs is done.
+See how the trimmed TARVA legs are done.

 IKEA RAST dresser hacks

 The IKEA RAST chest is one of the most affordable dressers at IKEA.
-At $49.99, you can’t beat the price for a solid pine chest.
-Which is probably why it’s a hackers favourite.
+At $49.99, you can’t beat the price for a solid pine chest, which is probably why it’s a hacker favorite.
 However, IKEA seems to be discontinuing the RAST range, so get it before it’s gone.
 Browse our dedicated page for RAST hacks and get moving.